International Women's Day 2020 - A look back on the female contribution to the modern city

 Meanwhile, Rachel Haugh has her name as part of the partnership behind one of the city’s most successful architectural practices, SimpsonHaugh & Partners; Sheona Southern heads up Marketing Manchester; Dame Nancy Rothwell is vice-chancellor of the University of Manchester, and Joanne Roney is the city’s chief executive.

 Presently Greater Manchester female MPs have a big presence in the shadow cabinet.
 Lisa Nandy is the MP for Wigan and an ex-Parrs Wood High School student.
-She's the shadow foreign secretary, while Kate Green, Stretford and Urmston, is shadow education secretary and Angela Rayner is the Deputy Leader of the Labour Party.
+She's the Shadow Secretary of State for Levelling Up, Housing and Communities and Angela Rayner is the Deputy Leader of the Labour Party.

 Emmeline Pankhurst’s century-old two babies principle still rings true: ‘You have two babies very hungry and wanting to be fed.
 One baby is a patient baby, and waits indefinitely until its mother is ready to feed it.
 The other baby is an impatient baby and cries lustily, screams and kicks and makes everybody unpleasant until it is fed.
 Well, we know perfectly well which baby is attended to first.
 That is the whole history of politics.
 You have to make more noise than anybody else, you have to make yourself more obtrusive than anybody else, you have to fill all the papers more than anybody else, in fact you have to be there all the time and see that they do not snow you under.’